top of page

 Tic\Talk

-A small playful, attrative and interactive device that responds to the needs for children with Autism Spectrum Disorder (ASD).
+A small playful, attractive and interactive device that responds to the needs for children with Autism Spectrum Disorder (ASD).

 IMG_4292 (1) (1).jpeg